USB-C: Cables

 Type‑C cables can be split among various categories and subcategories.
-The first one is USB 2.0 or Full-Featured.
-Like the names imply, USB 2.0 Type‑C cables have very limited wires and are only good for USB 2.0 communications and power delivery.
+The first one is USB 2.0 vs Full-Featured.
+USB 2.0 Type‑C cables have very limited wires and are only good for USB 2.0 communications and power delivery.
 They are also called charging cables colloquially.
-Conversely, Full-Featured cables need to have all wires populated and in general support Alt modes and are further distinguished by their speed rating.
+Conversely, Full-Featured cables need to have all wires populated and in general support Alternate Modes and are further distinguished by their speed rating.